-The schedule requires a full-time commitment, working 8 hours a day to complete it.
+The schedule requires a full-time commitment, working eight hours daily to complete it.
 We recommend reading through the schedule before your start date to ensure that this schedule matches your study habits and learning style.
 If you have more or less time to commit to this schedule, consider using our donor-supported service: studyschedule.org.

-Berkeley Review Series will serve as your main text to learn the content before drilling practice problems.
-We distribute practice problems from each chapter over the entirety of your schedule to continually reinforce topics you previously learned.
+Kaplan Review Series – This will be your main text to learn the content before drilling practice problems.
+In addition, we distribute practice problems from each chapter throughout your schedule to continually reinforce topics you previously learned.

 History of the MCAT Study Schedule

 The first MCAT schedule was developed in 2009 by member SN2ed.
 Over the years, it has helped thousands of students maximize their MCAT scores.
 When the MCAT format was changed in 2015, the SN2ed foundation needed to be modified.
 Multiple students adjusted the original MCAT Study Schedule and created their own plans for the new MCAT.
 Two were the most popular on the SDN Forums, the MCATJelly Study Schedule and the Nymeria Study Schedule.
 SDN recommends both schedules, and many students have achieved excellent results using them.
-To use the plan, we strongly recommend using the SDN Studyschedule.org service.
+If you prefer a custom plan, we strongly recommend using the SDN Studyschedule.org service.

 Discuss MCAT Study Schedules

 Learn more about the schedules (or even recommend your own) at the r/MCAT and SDN MCAT discussion forums.
 The Student Doctor Network Forums require human account verification before posting; no information is shared or sold to other organizations.
 The SDN Forums feature millions of posts and thousands of active members.